pikesley/st7789v2-micropython/README.md

 ## Putting it all together

 So each character of our string is
-* looked up in the character-set
+* looked up in the character-set, and
 * scaled up

 Then